renanmbs/random_captain_react/README.md

 <h1>Random Captain Picker (React)</h1>
 <p>I use it to randomly generate captains for my volunteering job as soccer coach.
-Picks the amount of captains, randomly, based on the number input</p>
+Picks the amount of captains, randomly, based on the number input.
+It also has an algorithm I created to make sure I am not repeating captains</p>
-<p><small>This is a React (and better) version of my captain picker in <a href="https://github.com/renanmbs/random_captain">Javascript</a>.
+<p><small>This is a React (and better) version of my captain picker in <a href="https://github.com/renanmbs/random_captain">Javascript</a></small></p>

 <a href="https://bucolic-caramel-1531e7.netlify.app/">Random Captain Picker React</a>